6 Single-Leg Exercises (With Dumbbells)

-Strengthen your lower body AND core with these single leg exercises.
+Strengthen your lower body and core with these single-leg exercises.
 This unilateral leg day workout allows you to increase the load on each individual leg – without needing extra weights or fancy gym equipment.
 This workout targets the hips, hamstrings, glutes, calves and quads in around 30 minutes.

 three women performing a lunge with a knee drive as part of unilateral leg workout